zonda26/learngit/readme.txt

 Git is a version control system.
 Git is free software.
-create a new branch named 'dev'
+create a new branch named 'dev' ！！！！ under master branch whether conflict happen